aws-samples/aws-secretsmgr-workshop/README.md

 You will incur charges for the services used in these modules.
 The pricing for each service is available on that service's pricing page.

+## Presentation Materials

+We will be adding presentation materials as well.
+Stay tuned!

 ## Modules

 1. [Rotating a Secret for a publicly-facing Amazon RDS database](1_RotatePublicRDS)